 Belfast -> Derry

-The DL: This is where the road trip starts to get even more gorgeous.
+The DL: This is where the best Ireland road trip starts to get even better, and even more gorgeous.
 Wake up early and grab breakfast then make your way to Carrick-a-Rede Rope Bridge.
 On the way, stop and pick up picnic items and have a picnic at one of the many benches lining the coastal route.
 The somewhat rickety bridge isn’t for the faint of heart or those who are scared of heights, but cross the 261-year-old bridge and you’ll be rewarded with stunning views of the North Coast and some spectacular photos to boot.

 Next, do the short drive over to Giant’s Causeway, where you’ll find amazing hexagonal rock column formations caused by an ancient volcano eruption.
 It’s mind-blowing to see.
 After a couple of hours here, complete the drive to Derry, where you should arrive by late afternoon.